 Fire Safety

-For Houses in Multiple Occupation (HMOs) or properties with shared communal areas, additional fire safety requirements apply.
-This includes fire doors, emergency lighting, fire extinguishers, and fire risk assessments.
-If your property falls into this category, get a professional fire risk assessment done.
+For HMOs or properties with shared communal areas, requirements go further.
+The Gibraltar Fire and Rescue Service expects fire doors, emergency lighting, fire extinguishers in communal spaces, and a documented fire risk assessment.
+If your property falls into this category, commission a professional fire risk assessment before letting.

 Damp and Ventilation

 Damp is one of the most common maintenance issues in Gibraltar, particularly in older buildings.
-The Mediterranean climate brings humidity, and properties without adequate ventilation can develop condensation, mould, and structural damp problems.
+The Mediterranean climate brings sustained humidity, and properties without adequate ventilation can develop condensation, mould, and structural damp over time.

-As a landlord, you are responsible for ensuring the property is free from rising damp and penetrating damp.
-This means maintaining the roof, guttering, external walls, and window seals.
-If damp is caused by a structural issue, it is your responsibility to fix it, not the tenant's.
+You are responsible for keeping the property free from rising damp and penetrating damp.
+That means maintaining the roof, guttering, external walls, and window seals.
+If damp has a structural cause, it is your repair to make.
+Providing extractor fans in bathrooms and kitchens helps prevent condensation disputes and protects the fabric of the building long term.

 Structural Maintenance

 The structure of the building is always the landlord's responsibility.
-This includes the roof, external walls, foundations, drains, gutters, downpipes, and external doors and windows.
-If a structural issue develops, you must address it promptly.
+This covers the roof, external walls, foundations, drains, gutters, downpipes, and external doors and windows.
+Structural problems must be addressed promptly once identified.

-Common structural issues in Gibraltar include limestone deterioration on older buildings, flat roof leaks (especially on older constructions), and salt damage to balcony railings and external metalwork due to the coastal environment.
+Most rental properties in Gibraltar are in apartment blocks where a management company or residents' association handles communal structural work through service charges.
+What falls inside your unit remains yours to maintain.
+Common issues in Gibraltar include limestone deterioration on older buildings, flat roof leaks on older constructions, and salt corrosion on balcony railings and external metalwork from the coastal environment.

 Plumbing and Water

-All plumbing within the property must be maintained in working order.
-This includes taps, toilets, showers, baths, and the hot water system.
-Leaking pipes, faulty cisterns, and inadequate hot water are all issues you must resolve promptly when reported by tenants.
+All plumbing must be kept in working order throughout the tenancy.
+Taps, toilets, showers, baths, and the hot water system are all your responsibility.
+Leaking pipes, faulty cisterns, and inadequate hot water must be fixed promptly once reported by tenants.

-Water tanks and storage systems should be checked periodically, especially in older properties.
-Gibraltar's water is desalinated and safe, but old pipework can cause issues with water pressure and quality within individual units.
+Water storage tanks and systems in older properties should be checked periodically.
+Gibraltar's water supply is desalinated and safe, but ageing pipework inside a unit can cause pressure and water quality problems that fall to you to resolve.

 Insurance

-While not strictly a maintenance obligation, landlord insurance is essential.
-A standard landlord insurance policy should cover buildings insurance (structural damage, flood, fire), contents insurance for any furnishings you provide, liability insurance in case a tenant or visitor is injured due to a property defect, and loss of rent cover in case the property becomes uninhabitable.
+Landlord insurance is not a statutory maintenance obligation, but a single maintenance failure without adequate cover can prove very costly.
+A proper policy should include buildings insurance covering structural damage, fire, and flood; contents cover for any furnishings you provide; liability cover if a tenant or visitor is injured due to a property defect; and loss of rent cover if the property becomes uninhabitable.

 Maintenance Budgets